amituttam/notes/docs/networking/http.rst

 *Authorization* header to send login credentials.
 Thus, no handshakes need to be done.

-Typically used over *https* since encoding is done in *base64*.
+Typically used over *https* since encoding is done in *base64* (passwords sent as plain text).
+Passwords can be easily decoded.

 On *Server*, status code 401 is sent back and the following header is used:

 .. code-block:: html

     WWW-Authenticate: Basic realm="Restricted"

 On *Client*, the *Authorization* header is used with the following
 format: